Yandex Cloud

 • ingress.alb.yc.io/upgrade-types: Valid values of the Upgrade HTTP header, e.g., websocket.

-• ingress.alb.yc.io/idle-timeout: Maximum connection keep-alive time without data transmission.
+• ingress.alb.yc.io/idle-timeout: Maximum connection idle timeout.

 For more information about the Ingress resource settings, see Ingress resource fields and annotations.